Accounting for Inconsistent Use of Covariate Adjustment in Group Sequential Trials: Introduction

 \section{Introduction}

-Randomized controlled trials (RCTs) are often viewed as the gold standard study design for determining the efficacy of health prevention and treatment interventions.
-The design of RCTs ensures that they have carefully controlled type I error to limit false discoveries.
-At the same time, it is important to make efficient use of resources to determine efficacy of interventions quickly and with precision so that efficacious interventions may be made available to those who need them.
+Randomized controlled trials (RCTs) are often viewed as the gold standard study design for determining the efficacy of health interventions.
+It is important that RCTs make efficient use of resources.
 To that end, two techniques in the design and analysis of RCTs have become popular: group sequential designs, and covariate-adjusted analyses.

-The group sequential trial design allows researchers to take multiple ``looks'' at their data before completing enrollment of all participants, while still controlling type I error.
-As a result, if early data indicate that an intervention is showing strong efficacy (or that the intervention is particularly ineffective), then the trial may be terminated early.
-Covariate adjustment is a technique in which researchers use variables predictive of the primary outcome to decrease the variance of the estimated treatment effect, thereby increasing estimate precision and power to reject the null hypothesis.
+The group sequential trial design allows for early termination of a trial based on strong signals of efficacy or futility.
+Since investigators perform multiple analyses on the same data over time, standard group sequential designs set higher thresholds to reject the null hypothesis at each interim analysis.
+This carefully controls the type I error across the whole duration of the trial.
+Covariate adjustment refers to using pre-randomization variables in an analysis of the treatment effect between groups.
+When performed correctly, covariate adjustment can decrease the variance of the estimated treatment effect without changing the estimand.
+This increases estimate precision and power to reject the null hypothesis.
+Both group sequential designs and covariate adjustment -- and their use simultaneously -- have been studied extensively elsewhere \citep{yangEfficiencyStudyEstimators2001, colantuoniLeveragingPrognosticBaseline2015, vanlanckerImprovingInterimDecisions2019a, wangAnalysisCovarianceRandomized2019, wangModelRobustInferenceClinical2021, vanlanckerCombiningCovariateAdjustment2022a, yeBetterPracticeCovariate2022}.